plone/training/docs/plone-deployment/edit-project.md

 }
 ```

-You need to go to your GitHub account and add an application manually to get the two keys for the application.

-Save, and all is set.
+Click {guilabel}`Save`, and all is set.
 Test it by logging out of your Plone site, then try logging back in.
+You should be prompted to log in with GitHub.